tkem/cachetools/README.rst

-For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum *size*.
-When the cache is full, i.e. the current size of the cache exceeds its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.

-In general, a cache's size is the sum of the size of its items.
-If the size of each items is 1, a cache's size is equal to the number of its items, i.e. ``len(cache)``.
-An items's size may also be a property or function of its value, e.g. the result of ``sys.getsizeof()``, or ``len()`` for string and sequence values.
+For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum size.
+When the cache is full, i.e. the size of the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
+A cache's size is the sum of the size of its items, and an item's size in general is a property or function of its value, e.g. the result of ``sys.getsizeof``, or ``len`` for string and sequence values.

 This module provides various cache implementations based on different cache algorithms, as well as decorators for easily memoizing function